huphtur/huphtur.github.io/_posts/2016-01-15-my-rdio-replacements.md

 After Rdio shut down a lot of people went with the obvious choices: [Spotify](https://www.spotify.com/), [Apple Music](http://www.apple.com/music/), [Deezer](http://www.deezer.com/), etc. I played around with them for a bit but non did it for me.
 So I decided to go with some other options.
 <!--more-->
 **Note**: my listening habbit is probably a tad different than the average person.
 I [don't care](/i-have-never/) much for Top 40 music and tend to focus on "electronic" music.
-I mostly listen to music via my notebook speakers or sometimes iPhone.
+I mostly listen to music via my notebook speakers or headphones.

 ### Direct